Prince Sobur: Africa

 In a tale sourced from the Swahili and titled Saburi Nisali, a Sultan has seven daughters.
 One day, each of the six elder daughters goes to the shamba to make love to the overseer and returns home.
 After they return home, the mirrors they own become blackened.
 The youngest daughter goes to the shamba, is not seduced by the overseer, returns home and her mirror is still clean.
 One day, their father, the sultan, visits his daughters and they trick their father with the youngest's clean mirror.
 When the sultan sees a blackened mirror, he thinks it belongs to his youngest daughter, and banishes her to a hut near their house.
 Some time later, the Sultan has to travel to Zanzibar, and wishes to bring presents to his seven daughters.
 The sultan sends a servant to ask his seventh daughter what present she might want.
 The daughter, being interrupted, shouts at the servant "Saburi Nisali" ("Wait while I say my prayers").
 The servant tells the sultan about "Saburi Nisali" and he decides to bring it to his daughter.
 In Zanzibar, the sultan asks everyone about the "Saburi Nisali", until he enters a merchant's house and Saburi himself appears to him.
 The sultan suspects something amiss with his daughter's request, but Saburi assures it is not the case.
 At any rate, Saburi - himself a jinn - gives the sultan a wooden box and riches and a golden fan inside.
 The sultan returns home and gives his daughter the wooden box.
 The youngest daughter takes the fan and fans herself, and Saburi appears.
 He summons his Jinns to build them a house and asks the sultan for her hand in marriage.
 The Sultan answers that his seventh daughter is not a virgin, but Saburi reveals the trickery of the mirrors.
 The Sultan punishes his six elder daughters and consents with Saburi's proposal.
 Furious at the discovery, the six sisters convince their youngest to ask about Saburi's only way to die: not bullet, nor fire, nor water, but broken glass.
 The sisters spread powdered glass on the couple's bed, Saburi lies in it and is badly hurt.
 He vanishes back to his kingdom with his Jinns, leaving his human wife.
-The princess diguises herself as a man and journeys to find Saburi.
+The princess disguises herself as a man and journeys to find Saburi.
 One time, she stops by a tree, where two birds talk about the cure for Saburi's ailment: leaves from that very tree.
+According to E. C. Baker, the tale was collected in Portuguese Nyasaland, from a Yao source, around 1917, whose father emigrated to the island of Ibo.
+Baker considered that the tale, along others that he collected, were "a fair sample of the tales current amongst Swahilis".